The Impact of Star Formation and Feedback Recipes on the Stellar Mass and Interstellar Medium of High-Redshift Galaxies: Methods

 To account for the radiation of galaxies and quasars from regions outside the Lagrange (zoom-in) volume of our selected halo, we also include a (non-advected) UV background \citep{Haardt2012}, considering only LyC ($>13.6$ eV) radiation.
 We exponentially suppress this background field at $z>5.3$ to model a late cosmic reionization \citep[e.g.][]{Kulkarni2019}.
 In this work, all simulations are stopped at $z=6$ and the UV background thus plays a limited role, but we will pursue simulations to lower redshifts in future work.
 Furthermore we exponentially suppress the background at $n_{\rm H} > \SI{100}{cm^{-3}}$ to account for the self-shielding of gas in dense environments \citep{Rosdahl2012}.
 Note that we do not follow the ionizing radiation that can be emitted by free-bound recombination and thus assume that it is all absorbed locally (the on-the-spot approximation).

 To calculate the photoionization and photoheating rates, the mean energy-weighted and number-weighted cross sections must be known for each species.
 This depends on the SED of each star particle, but is numerically costly to perform this calculation locally for each individual cell.
 Instead, we compute the mean SED to estimate the cross sections.
 At very high redshifts where star formation is dominated locally by individual Pop.~III events, we recompute cross sections at every coarse time step as a luminosity-weighted mean over all star particles since stellar evolution proceeds rapidly for massive stars.
-At lower-redshift, we perform this calculation every ten coarse time steps.
+At lower-redshift, we perform this calculation every ten coarse time steps\footnote{In practice, we wait for the Pop.~III star formation to become subdominant compared to Pop.~II and update this parameter when restarting the simulation from a checkpoint.}.
 Finally, to ensure that the radiation phase is well sampled in the simulation we ensure that once star particles form, fine time steps are a maximum of \SI{e5}{yr}.
 In practice, once SNe explode, the fine time steps on the maximum level of refinement are of $\mathcal{O}(\SI{100}{yr})$.